top of page

 • Invasive Species: Introduced plants and animals pose a significant risk to the Spiky Yellow Woodlouse.
 Invasive species can outcompete the native cloud forest flora, leading to a decline in the woodlouse's habitat and food sources.

 • Climate Change: Changes in climate can impact the delicate balance of the cloud forest ecosystem where the woodlouse resides.
-This can lead to shifts in vegetation and microclimates, further threatening the specie
+This can lead to shifts in vegetation and microclimates, further threatening the species.

 Our Work

-• Invasive Species Control: The SRT supports work on controlling invasive species that threaten the native flora and fauna of St. Helena.
-This includes managing invasive plants and animals that disrupt the ecosystem.
+• Invasive Species Control: SRT supports work to control invasive species in the cloud forest.
+This includes removal of invasive plants and animals that disrupt the ecosystem.

-• Surveys and Monitoring: The SRT support St Helena National Trust to conduct surveys to record the presence and abundance of the Spiky Yellow Woodlouse and other endemic species.
-This includes DNA sequencing and taxonomic work to better understand the species and its needs.
+• Surveys and Research: SRT supports St Helena National Trust to conduct surveys to record the presence and abundance of the Spiky Yellow Woodlouse and other endemic species.
+Other research includes DNA sequencing and taxonomic work to better understand the species and its needs.

-• Conservation Planning: SRT provides specialist invertebrate advice and conservation planning skills to enhance the effectiveness of conservation efforts on the island.
+• Conservation Planning: SRT provides specialist invertebrate advice and conservation planning skills to enhance the effectiveness of conservation efforts on island for this species.

 • Publications and Awareness: We publish findings and raise awareness about the importance of conserving St. Helena's unique biodiversity.